Why Do We Wear Engagement and Wedding Rings on Our Left Hands?

 Our Hestia engagement ring, stacked with our Teardrop Diamond Tiara wedding band and Marquise Diadem ring

-Though many people enjoy wearing their engagement rings and wedding bands together on the same finger in a unique stack, there’s no rule that states this is a must.
-Your engagement ring is an incredibly precious piece of jewellery, and if you don’t fancy making it share space then the freedom is yours to wear it however and whenever you like!
+Though many people enjoy wearing their engagement rings and wedding bands together in a stack, there’s no rule that states this is a must.
+Your engagement ring is an incredibly precious piece of jewellery, and if you don't feel it should share its space then you're free to wear it however and whenever you like!
 For practical reasons, some opt only to wear their engagement ring on special occasions.
 Others might wish to secure it a special everyday spot over on the right ring finger once the wedding band comes along.
 Some might not wear their rings on their fingers at all, but instead hang them with pride on a necklace.

 All in all, just like your unique love story, the choice is all yours.